-Course List Code Title Credits CSCI 105 Computer Fluency 3 ITS 210 Network OS - Desktop 3 ITS 215 Network OS -Dir /Infrastructre 4 ITS 224 Introduction To Linux 4 ITS 280 Computer Repair & Maintenance 4
+Course List Code Title Credits CSCI 105 Computer Fluency 3 ITS 210 Network Operating System - Desktop * 3 ITS 215 Network Operating Systems -Directory /Infrastructure * 4 ITS 224 Introduction To Linux * 4 ITS 280 Computer Repair and Maintenance * 4

 Many students need preliminary math and writing courses before enrolling in the program requirements.
 These courses may increase the total number of program credits.
 Students should review their math and writing placement before planning out their full program schedules.